 In any case, data analyst training ensures each data analyst understands the basics of data analysis and business intelligence at the very least.

-What is the Data Analyst Salary in the United States?
+What Is the Average Data Analyst Salary in the United States?

 The data analyst job title can vary a little because of slightly different job descriptions in different companies and industries.
 For example, the Bureau of Labor Statistics (BLS) divides the data analyst job into various positions like a computer systems analysts, market research analysts, operations research analysts, and more.